 Like many projects involving the Marines, the Megan Leavey script was submitted to the Marine Corps Motion Picture & TV Liaison Office for review.

 But a member of the film crew told Task & Purpose that the Marine Corps made it clear early on that it had no intention of assisting the project.
 “We just hit a wall,” he said.
 “There didn’t appear to be a chance no matter what script changes we would’ve made.
-We [Hollywood and the Marine Corps] haven’t cooperated on a film in many years, and probably never will, because the Marine Corps is interested making Marines, not making movies.
+We [Hollywood and the Marine Corps] haven’t cooperated on a film in many years, and probably never will, because the Marine Corps is interested in making Marines, not making movies.
 That’s what they kept telling us.
 The other branches, however, tend to be more eager to participate in the production of films.”

 Two Marine public affairs officers, Maj.
 Neil Ruggiero and Lt.
 Col. Curtis Hill, confirmed that the script was reviewed by the Marine Corps’ media office, as did Phil Strub, the entertainment liaison at the Department of Defense, who is known in Hollywood as the gatekeeper for filmmakers seeking military access.
 Strub told Task & Purpose that “there was a fair amount of discussion about and ultimately it was not approved for production.”
 He added that the reason might have been “because it is ‘based on true events’ and some of the scenes were beyond the pale for my Marine counterparts to approve.”